Sept. 30th Community Q&A/Information Session

 How is a Rural Plan developed?

 Working with Dufferin’s LSD Advisory Committee members, a planner from the Southwest New Brunswick Service Commission will prepare a background research report and draft a rural plan for the Minister of Environment and Local Government to consider adopting.
 This is only after a public hearing takes place in accordance with Provincial legislation.
-All community members of Dufferin will be encouraged to participate in the process long before this public hearing and to help inform the creation of a rural plan.
+All community members of Dufferin will be encouraged to participate in the process before this public hearing and to help inform the creation of a rural plan.